liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 ![Figure 5.20: Congratulations, you've successfully set up Liferay Sync!](../../images/sync-setup-04.png)

-Sync congratulates you on setting it up and begins to sync files from the sites you selected, in the local folder you specified.
+Sync congratulates you on setting it up and begins to sync files from the sites you selected, into the local folder you specified.
 Note that completing the initial sync may take a significant amount of time depending on the amount of data being transferred.
-You can safely close the window, and syncing will continue in the background.
+You can safely close the window, and syncing continues in the background.
 To view the local sync folder, click *Open Folder*.

 ## Viewing Your Sync Status [](id=viewing-your-sync-status)

-Once the Liferay Sync desktop client is installed, an icon appears in your task bar (Windows) or menu bar (Mac) whenever it's running.
+Once you've installed the Liferay Sync desktop client, an icon appears in your task bar (Windows) or menu bar (Mac) whenever it's running.
 Clicking this icon opens a menu that shows the portals you're synced with, links to preferences and help, and the option to quit Sync.
 Mousing over a portal extends the menu to